krusynth/digitalpolicy/content/_policies/hiring.md

 Each position in government is classified under a [job series code number](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/occupationalhandbook.pdf).
 Although the definitions of these roles are fixed, there is a lot of flexibility in how a given job may be classified.

-Typically, most cybersecurity positions are classified as **2210**.
-However, other IT roles are often classified in this category for [Direct Hire Authorities](#direct-hire-authorities) reasons.
+Typically, most information technology and cybersecurity positions are classified as **2210**.
+IT roles are often classified in this category for [Direct Hire Authorities](#direct-hire-authorities).
 For hiring managers, this means that non-cyber roles listed as 2210s will often receive a very large number of cyber-focused applicants (sometimes up to 90%!) who may not have the relevant experience requested.

-Other commonly-used job series for hiring IT-related positions include 301 and 343.
+Other commonly-used job series for hiring IT-related positions include 1550 Computer Science, 1560 Data Science, 0343 Management and Program Analysis Series, and occasionally 0301 Miscellaneous Administration and Program Series.

 ## Pay Grades

 The standard pay scale for government is called the [**General Schedule**](https://www.opm.gov/policy-data-oversight/pay-leave/pay-systems/general-schedule/).
-These roles are denoted on job postings with a scale number (**GS-##**).
-Typically, technology roles in government are GS-13 to GS-14, with supervisory or highly-technical roles are often **GS-15**.
-Each level of the scale has a pay range with ten individual **steps** that staff will move up via pay raises from good performance reviews.
+These roles are denoted on job postings with a scale number (**GS ##**).
+GS 1 is the lowest grade, with GS 15 being the highest in the normal scale, besides the @SES.
+Each level of the scale has [a pay range with ten individual **steps**](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2023/general-schedule) that staff will move up via pay raises from good performance reviews.
+All pay scales are set by @OPM.

 These pay rates are adjusted for [**locality**](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) with increases in urban areas.
-Although GS-15 step 10 is the formal top of the pay range, because there is a pay cap (currently $176,300 in 2022) for the general schedule, staff may hit the top of the range as early as GS-15 step 7.
+Although GS 15 step 10 is the formal top of the pay range, because there is a pay cap (currently $176,300 in 2022) for the general schedule, staff may hit the top of the range as early as GS-15 step 7.
 In these cases, staff do not receive any additional pay when moving to higher steps.

-The @SES is not subject to these limits, and the pay rates go much higher, up to $203,700 in 2022.
+The @SES is outside of the General Schedule and not subject to these limits, as such the pay rates go much higher, up to [$212,100 in 2023](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2023/executive-senior-level).

+Typically, technology roles in government are GS 11 to GS 15.
+GS 11 and GS 12 roles are often more junior, GS 13 mid-level, and supervisory or highly-technical roles are often GS 14 or GS 15.
+Non-supervisory GS 15 roles are comparatively rare.
+However, it is up to an agency's discretion how they grade their positions.
+E.g., a senior-level technologist at a small agency might only be a GS 12, due to a lower total amount for salary & compensation for the agency.
+Agencies vary in how these slots are assigned, and may use either a cap on the number of positions at certain grades, a total salary cap per office, or a combination of the two.

-Special roles and specific agencies may have higher higher pay rates as well.
-For instance, there may be special pay grades for [2210 Cybersecurity Roles].
-The agencies that regulate financial institutions also typically have higher pay scales, including the [Federal Deposit Insurance Corporation (FDIC)'s CG scale](https://www.fdic.gov/about/careers/benefits/compensation/) which reaches $199,590, and the [U.S. Securities and Exchange Commission's (SEC) SK scale](https://www.sec.gov/ohr/sec-compensation) which has 17 levels (instead of 15) topping out at $213,881 before locality adjustment.
-As a result, jobs at these agencies are highly competitive.
+On the other hand, high-demand roles and specific agencies may have higher higher pay rates as well.
+For instance, there may be special pay grades for [Cybersecurity Roles](https://www.opm.gov/policy-data-oversight/pay-leave/reference-materials/handbooks/compensation-flexibilities-to-recruit-and-retain-cybersecurity-professionals.pdf).
+The agencies that regulate financial institutions also typically have much higher pay scales, including the [Federal Deposit Insurance Corporation (FDIC)'s CG scale](https://www.fdic.gov/about/careers/benefits/compensation/) which reaches $199,590, and the [U.S. Securities and Exchange Commission's (SEC) SK scale](https://www.sec.gov/ohr/sec-compensation) which has 17 levels (instead of 15) topping out at $213,881 before locality adjustment.
+Combined with [special benefits and incentives](https://www.sec.gov/about/careers/overview-of-sec-benefits) the compensation at these agencies can rival large private-sector technology companies.
+As a result, jobs at these agencies are extremely competitive and difficult to get into.

 ## Categories & Types of Service